-Sayre applied the “Page 99 Test” to his new book, The Politics of Scale: A History of Rangeland Science, and reported the following:
+Jouet applied the “Page 99 Test” to his new book, Exceptional America: What Divides Americans from the World and from Each Other, and reported the following:

 My book Exceptional America: What Divides Americans From the World and From Each Other aims to answer three questions.
 Why did Donald Trump follow Barack Obama into the White House?
 Why is America so polarized?
 And how does American exceptionalism explain these social changes?Learn more about Exceptional America at the University of California Press website.